ShashankKumbhare/DSP2019FALL/homework/Homework 2/readme.md

 140714951152576 140714951152576
 ```
 Explanation:

 'a' is pointing towards id of '5'.
 b = a : This creates a new pointer 'b' which is a copycat of 'a', so 'b' is pointing towards id of '5'.
-b = 5 : This creates a new pointer 'b' which will point towards id of '5'.
+b = 5 : This creates a new pointer 'b' which points towards id of '5'.
 Hence the output.

 ```B.```